Graduate Certificate in Autism Studies

 The one-year Level 9 Graduate Certificate in Autism Studies is accredited by the University of Limerick and is delivered as a partnership between Mary Immaculate College and Middletown Centre for Autism.
 Taught in four modules, the programme uses a combination of face-to-face and online teaching methods.
 The modules are taught by experienced professionals from both MIC and Middletown Centre for Autism and will explore overlapping areas from experiential, educational, supportive and behavioural perspectives.

-For Graduate Certificate in Autism Studies (GCAS) programme FAQs, click here.
+FAQs: Click here for Graduate Certificate in Autism Studies (GCAS) programme frequently asked questions.

 Mary Immaculate is a College of Education and the Liberal Arts and has been providing teacher education since 1898.
 Mary Immaculate has considerable experience and expertise in the provision of teacher education in the area of Special and Inclusive Education including autism.
 The College’s Department of Educational Psychology, Inclusive and Special Education is led by Dr Johanna Fitzgerald.